 Rory Boland, from the Which? travel team, says: ‘Until the UK leaves the EU, you should be able to travel just as easily through EU borders as you can now.
 Given that it will take at least two years for us to exit the EU, this shouldn’t affect any holidays you currently have booked.

 ‘It’s possible this might remain the same even after we leave the EU, but at this stage nobody knows for sure.
 We’ll keep an eye on the situation, and if anything changes, we’ll update you in Which?
 Travel magazine and online.’

 Adam French, from Which? consumer rights team, says: ‘The Civil Aviation Authority has confirmed there will be no immediate changes to your right to claim

 ‘But it’s possible that this may change in the future.
 The right to claim compensation for flight delays or cancellations does not derive from UK law; instead it comes directly from an EU regulation.
 We won’t know whether these rights will change until negotiations between the UK and the EU on this area have been concluded.’

 Which queue will I join at airport passport control and will I have to queue for longer?

-Kate Shipp, from the Which?
-Travel team, says: ‘Airport queues are Which? members’ biggest frustration when flying to and from the UK.
+Guy Hobbs, from the Which? travel team, says: ‘Airport queues are Which? members’ biggest frustration when flying to and from the UK.
 If we lose access to the fast-track EU passport queues, it’s hard to see how that won’t lead to longer waiting times at some European airports.
-But we currently don't know whether this will happen.
+But we currently don’t know whether this will happen.

 ‘We will keep track of passengers’ airport experiences after the UK leaves the EU.
 In the meantime, you should join the same passport queues as before.’